-The Company has applied to list the Unit Shares and the Warrant Shares on the TSX.
-Listing will be subject to the Company fulfilling all of the requirements of the TSX.
-The Company has also applied to list the Unit Shares and the Warrant Shares on the NASDAQ.
-Listing will be subject to the Company fulfilling all of the requirements of the NASDAQ.
+We have applied to list the common shares offered by this prospectus supplement on the TSX.
+Listing will be subject to us fulfilling all of the requirements of the TSX.
+We have also applied to list the common shares offered by this prospectus supplement on the NASDAQ.
+Listing will be subject to us fulfilling all of the requirements of the NASDAQ.